jemitk/test_yo/README.md

     matches: 'add'
 });
 ```
-- The app listens for messages from users and the registered LUIS recognizer will trigger the dialog with the recognize intent.
-For example, when the LUIS recognizers understands the user's intent as 'add', dialog for 'put' as seen below will be triggered.
-- *args.intent.entities* includes the entities of the recognized intent, and is used to find the item that is associated with the add intent in this case.
-- The LUIS service associated with this sample bot can understand six different intents: None, add, clear, help, remove and show.
-It has one entity named item, which is associated with add and remove intents.
-Each of the intents triggers an action associated with that intent and the action performs necessary operation (for example, put dialog for the add intent adds the item to the fridge, or, adds the item to the userData) and ends the dialog.
-- Data that contains saved items is kept track of with userData for simplicity of the sample bot.
+- Let's look at the 'put' dialog above.
+This dialog is for the 'add' intent.
+When the LUIS recognizer understands the user's intent as 'add', this dialog will be triggered.
+This 'put' dialog then, finds the 'item' entity which is the item that the user wants to put into the fridge.
+It uses the *args.intent.entities* which includes the entities of the recognized intent to do so.
+Finally, the dialog calls the helper function *util.addToFridge()* to put the item into the fridge and ends the dialog.

 ## Do It Yourself (Deploy the Bot Sample)
 In this section, we will go over how to deploy this Fridge Bot sample from start to end.

 #### Prerequisites
-Set up the environment for your bot as described [here](https://skype.visualstudio.com/SCC/DEVPLATFORM/_git/bots_bots_devplatform/pullrequest/86368#_a=overview).
+Set up the environment for your bot as described [here](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-quickstart).
 Install Node.js and npm if not already installed, and install the Bot Builder SDK for Node.js and restify as instructed.

 #### Create a LUIS Application
 This Fridge Bot Sample uses Language Understanding Intelligent Service, or, LUIS, to understand user's intents.
 Learn more about LUIS [here](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/Home).
 Let's create a new LUIS Application for your Fridge Bot.